jtroby/newGitTest/README.md

 # newGitTest
-#This will be automatically displaeyed when we open this repo.
+#This will be automatically displayed when we open this repo.